devzarr/devzarr.github.io/_posts/2022-05-16-pre-release-zarr-2.12.markdown

   - /release-2-12-0-a1/
 ---

-Pre-release version `2.12.0a1` of the [Zarr Python package](https://github.com/zarr-developers/zarr-python) has been released! 🎉
+Pre-release versions of [Zarr Python](https://github.com/zarr-developers/zarr-python) `2.12` are now available! 🎉

 This blog post aims to overview new features, especially newly added support for reading and writing to Zarr V3 arrays.
 Zarr V3 is the upcoming evolved format for storing N-dimensional chunked compressed arrays, which is succeeded by Zarr V2.
 This blog also highlights other enhancements like creating `FSStore` from an existing fsspec filesystem, performance improvement for Zarr arrays when appending data to S3, bug fixes, documentation and a maintenance fix.